TatuArvela/magic/DEVELOPMENT.md

 ## 🐍 Installation

 * Supported operating systems: macOS (untested on Linux)
-* Requirements: Python 3, Poetry
+* Requirements: Python ^3.7, Poetry

+Magic uses [Poetry](https://python-poetry.org/) as a packaging and dependency management tool.
+It uses the rather new `pyproject.toml` format, proposed in [PEP-517](https://www.python.org/dev/peps/pep-0517/).

 1. Clone the Git repository somewhere and navigate to it on the command line